-- In all sensitivities, the Solvency II coverage ratio remains substantially above the legal requirement of 100% see section E.2.1. - The decrease in the interest rates of 50bps has an adverse effect on the coverage ratio of -32%.
-ERGO Insurance NV/SA. - An increase in government bond spreads of 100bps for both Belgium and Italy (i.e. two of the highest exposures in the company's bond portfolio) would adversely impact the coverage ratio by -24%, which would have been significantly higher in case the company would not apply the VA. - The performance of equity markets plays only a relatively limited role for the financial strength of ERGO Insurance NV/SA, as effects on Own Funds and SCR largely offset each other. - A 5% increase of expenses has a limited on the financial strength of ERGO Insurance NV/SA.
+- In all sensitivities, the Solvency II coverage ratio remains substantially above the legal requirement of 100% - The decrease in the interest rates of 50bps has an adverse effect on the coverage ratio of -23%. - An increase in government bond spreads of 100bps for both Belgium and Italy (i.e. two of the highest exposures in the company's bond portfolio) would adversely impact the coverage ratio by -27%, which would have been significantly higher in case the company would not apply the VA. - The performance of equity markets plays only a relatively limited role for the financial strength of ERGO Insurance NV/SA, as effects on Own Funds and SCR largely offset each other. - A 5% increase of expenses has a limited impact on the financial strength of ERGO Insurance NV/SA.